What is the Federal Open Market Committee (FOMC)?

-The Federal Reserve, the U.S. central bank, is tasked with maintaining a stable and sound financial system — most notably by raising or lowering interest rates at (what’s typically) eight meetings a year.
-But those decisions are made by a voting body: the Federal Open Market Committee (FOMC), all of which directly influence the economy and your wallet.
+The Federal Reserve is tasked with maintaining a stable and sound financial system — most notably by raising or lowering interest rates at (what’s typically) eight meetings a year.
+A group of policymakers within the Fed vote on those interest rate decisions: the Federal Open Market Committee (FOMC), all of which directly influence the economy and your wallet.

-Here’s what the FOMC is, who’s on it and why it matters.
+Here’s what the FOMC is, who’s on it and why this group matters for your finances.

 What is the FOMC?